hemerajs/fastify-graceful-shutdown/README.md

 # fastify-graceful-shutdown
-Asynchronous shutdown of fastify.
+Shutdown of fastify gracefull asynchronously.
 By default the fastify `close` hook is called when `SIGINT` or `SIGTERM` was triggered.

 ## Install
 ```bash